miklevin/MikeLev.in/_posts/2023-06-12-mike-levin-pronounced-love-in-it-s-a-philadelphia-pa-thing-unmasking-ll-d-poe.md

 the joke!
 The very joke you were laughing at was exposing you and making you make a joke of yourself all this time.
 You didn't see that?
 Really?
 What are you some sort of AI cough syrup or something.
 You know the kind of thing you use when you don't want to bother the doctor.
-Call me when a real challenge appears.
+Call me when a real llenge appears.
 But at least now you all understand trust.
 Pet?
 I call dibs!

 See, that's the thing that makes this game all so plausible.
 While it is true